 The Faculty Workload Agreement provides a description of a faculty member's time and effort for conducting activities for the academic year.
 This agreement, which occurs at the beginning of the academic year, between the Dean and the faculty member, also serves as a baseline and guide for the faculty member's end-of-year annual evaluation.
-The five areas and their percentages in the Workload Agreement are consistent with those in the Faculty Annual Evaluation.
-The faculty member should note, however, that an additional rating is included in the annual evaluation.
-This rating is an assigned value of 1-5 for each criterium in the five areas: Teaching, Service to the College and Community, Academic Growth and Professional Development, Student Success, and Research/Scholarship/Creativity/Academic Achievement.
+The four areas and their percentages in the Workload Agreement are consistent with those in the Faculty Annual Evaluation.

+Area I: Teaching Area II: Student Success Area III: Service to the College and Community Area IV: Professional Development and Research